How does app access work?

 HR personnel information, a Confluence space to store confidential information.

-Add the Confluence and Jira Service Management products to the HR-team group.
+Add the Confluence and Jira Service Management apps to the HR-team group.
 This gives all group members access to spaces in Confluence (like HR policies and procedures) and to projects in Jira Service Management – excluding anything confidential.

 From your Confluence settings, restrict default access to the HR personnel information space and allow access only to members of the HR-confidential group.
 Learn how to assign Confluence Cloud space permissions